holland-backup/holland/CONFIG.md

 Thanks to [THE-Alan-Hicks](https://github.com/THE-Alan-Hicks) for writting this document.

 # Holland Configuration Files
-Let's being by taking a quick look at what files and directories we can expect to see in /etc/holland.
+Let's begin by taking a quick look at what files and directories we can expect to see in /etc/holland.
 ```
 # find /etc/holland/
 /etc/holland/